mikaello/rescript-clean-deep/example/README.md

-# Demo project for bs-clean-deep
+# Demo project for rescript-clean-deep

-This project is only for testing that the [bs-clean-deep](https://github.com/mikaello/bs-clean-deep) bindings works as expected.
+This project is only for testing that the [rescript-clean-deep](https://github.com/mikaello/rescript-clean-deep) bindings works as expected.

 ## Build
 ```